Transport / CCL6

 Best for CCL commuters, weekend explorers, and people around CBD/Marina Bay

-Conservative plan Pick 1–2 stations + keep an exit plan; switch to an indoor/cafe backup if it gets too crowded
+Conservative plan After 12 Jul, pick 1-2 stations + keep an exit plan; switch to an indoor/cafe backup if it gets too crowded or rainy

 How to verify Check LTA news release + CCL6 project page before heading out; follow station signage on-site